mirellameelo/ROS_2_ANDROID/README.md

 The publisher now is waiting for data comming via Socket

-Open a new terminal to verify to run the listener
+Open a new terminal to run the listener

 ```bash
 source /opt/ros/dashing/setup.bash